 A Flight Request is necessary in order to schedule an airborne asset through the Airborne Science Program, but it is not a substitute for a proposal.
-All Flight Requests should be associated with a NASA grant, proposal or, if funded from a non NASA source, deemed to be directly related to a NASA area of interest.
+All Flight Requests should be associated with a NASA grant, proposal or, if funded from a non-NASA source, deemed to be directly related to a NASA area of interest.
 If no NASA investigation is associated with the request, it will be handled as a reimbursable mission and may be required to include justification for use of NASA facilities.
 All Airborne assets are subject to user fees which reflect the marginal cost of using the asset, and are assessed by the organization operating the asset.
 This is true for both NASA and non-NASA facilities.
 Reimbursable missions using NASA assets may be subject to additional fees.

-Please include on the Flight Request the name and contact information of a NASA sponsor who can review and approve the user fee expense for NASA HQ Science Concurrence as well as the name and contact information for the funding source.
+For non-NASA funded Flight Requests to be costed at the NASA subsidized rate, please include on the Flight Request the name and contact information of a NASA sponsor who can deem the research to be directly related to a NASA area of interest (NASA HQ Science Concurrence) as well as the name and contact information for the funding source.
 For SMD investigators, the sponsor is the program manager who has issued your grant or contract.
 Once a Flight Request is approved and scheduled, the user fees must be forwarded to the performing organization before the flight can occur.
 For SMD funded researchers using NASA assets, the fees will normally be withheld from the investigator's budget and sent by the sponsor directly to the NASA aircraft or sensor organization.
 For researchers using non-NASA assets, payment of the fees will vary and the Airborne Science business managers are prepared to assist the investigator through the financial procedures.
+All ASP missions utilizing SMD instruments, manpower, aircraft or funds must be in compliance with NASA Procedural Requirement (NPR) 7900.3B - Aircraft Operations Management, which can be found at http://nodis3.gsfc.nasa.gov/npg img/N PR 7900 003B /N PR 7900 003B .pdf